BobbyBurt/TappyTappyBoneyeard/LEVEL_EDITING.md

 ### Bird Tapper: Purple Platoon Panic
 # Level Editing guide

 This guide is for contributors to the planned community map pack or anyone else who's interested.
 Custom level creation & loading is not an officially public feature, but it's possible through the same process that the official levels were made by.
-The game and it's level loading code aren't foolproof, and plenty of edgecases exist. **Carefully follow bold instructions to avoid game errors or crashes.** If you have any issues or questions, reach out! <https://www.newgrounds.com/pm/send/bobbyburt>
+The game and it's level loading code aren't foolproof, and plenty of edgecases exist. **Carefully follow bold instructions to avoid game errors or crashes.** If you have any issues or questions, [reach out!](https://www.newgrounds.com/pm/send/bobbyburt)

 ## Getting Started

-First, download the level editing kit here <link>
+First, download the level editing kit here **INSERT LINK**

 Included in this folder is a special build of the game which automatically loads a level for testing and includes the assets unique to the community level pack.
 To test your levels, you'll need to host this build on a local server.
-You can do that easily with the included in the folder called miniweb.exe<https://miniweb.sourceforge.net/>.
+You can do that easily with the included in the folder called [miniweb.exe](https://miniweb.sourceforge.net/).
 Once you run it, you'll see beside 'host:' an IP address / port.
 Copy and paste that into a web browser to run the game.

-Install the Tiled map Editor<https://www.mapeditor.org/>.
+Install the [Tiled map Editor](https://www.mapeditor.org/).
 Each level is a `.tmx` file. `example.tmx` can be used as a template, so copy / paste it whenever you want to make a new level.
 Open the file for the level you want to edit.

 Tiled may be intimating, but for this you only need to know a few of the tools.
 While editing a tile layer, you just need the Stamp Brush, Shape Fill tool and Eraser.
 While editing an object layer, you just need the Select Objects tool to copy / paste objects from the example map.
 All these tools are at the top toolbar.